sahuharshit408/Flutter-Web-App/README.md

 - **User Data Privacy**: The app focuses on secure data handling, especially for user account information and billing details.
 - **Responsive Design**: The app is designed to be responsive, ensuring a consistent experience across different devices and screen sizes.

-Thank you for exploring the Flutter Web App!
-We welcome any feedback and contributions to help improve the project.
+I appreciate your interest in the Flutter Web App!
+Your feedback and contributions are highly valued and will help enhance the project.